Month 11, Day 30, Monday 8:45 a.m.

 Lacer waited a few agonizing seconds before replying, “See that you do.”
 He turned and walked away, his trench coat spinning out and slapping the side of Sebastien’s chair as he passed.

-As the students filtered out, she thought she saw Professor Lacer throw her a dark look, but he was faced away when she turned to look.
+As the students filtered out, she thought she saw Professor Lacer throw her a dark look, but when she turned to meet his gaze head-on, he was facing away.

 Damien Westbay swaggered up beside her as they walked down the hallway.
 He clicked his tongue like an old matron.
 “Tch, tch, Siverling.
 Flirting?
 I hope you bring more focus to the tournament, or I might end up crushing you without a fight, and that would be disappointing.”